Your business is only as strong as the opportunities you explore and use. Expose your brand to new markets to create a long-lasting business

 Draft your export and expansion plan

 There are many important things to consider when you begin your efforts to expand internationally, and it is essential to develop an export business plan that defines your goals, objectives, and strategies.
-The Small Business Administration has a free export business planner that can help you start designing your approach to selling your business to the world.
+The International Trade Administration has tips on how to develop an export plan that can help you start designing your approach to selling your business to the world.

 Get expert advice

 As you develop your plan, contact the U.S. Commercial Service to speak with a trade specialist who can offer to help you further improve your export strategy.
+The California Sate Trade Expansion Program (STEP) helps small businesses understand how to export and has a team ready to answer your questions.
 Additionally, the San Francisco Small Business Development Center can connect you with an export consultant with knowledge about exporting and expansion.

 Consider how your company will plan to finance this new operation.
-The Small Business Administration has information on export loans, and San Francisco has several loan options to consider as well.
+The Small Business Administration has information on export loans and products, and San Francisco has several loan options to consider as well.
 The International Trade Administration also has information about export financing for you to review as you continue to develop your plan.

 Understand international markets

 You should carefully analyze what geographies would be the most advantageous to your business.
 Start by researching where the best opportunities exist for your type of business.
 The International Trade Administration’s Market Intelligence provides you with country-specific information that will help you get an understanding of various markets' opportunities and challenges.
 To learn more about the economy and demographics of countries around the world, the World Factbook has regularly updated information that will aid in your research.